daedalus/stack_smashing/README.md

       0x7ffffffde000     0x7ffffffff000    0x21000        0x0 [stack]

 ```
-Our stack is in the region of **0x7ffffffde000-0x7ffffffff000**.
+Our stack is in the region of **0x7ffffffde000-0x7ffffffff000**.\
-this means that our _NÖP-sled_ will need to cover all this region and our _RIP_ address will need to point to some place in this region.
+this means that our _NÖP-sled_ will need to cover all this region and our _RIP_ address will need to point to some place in this region.\
-Lets say: **0x7fffffffdead** this value is arbitrary and has to be in range of the register _RSP_, in our case was **0x7fffffffdfe0**.
+Lets say: **0x7fffffffdead** this value is arbitrary and has to be in range of the register _RSP_, in our case was **0x7fffffffdfe0**.\
-This can vary from system to system distributions and kernels.
+This can vary from system to system distributions and kernels.\
-In other cases we need to adjust only the last byte of the address like: _(RSP - **our_choosen_value**) < 518_.
+In other cases we need to adjust only the last byte of the address like: _(RSP - **our_choosen_value**) < 518_.\
-We also need to substract the payload from the _NOP-sled_, the payload is 23 bytes so 524-23
+We also need to substract the payload from the _NOP-sled_, the payload is 23 bytes so 524-23.

 Lets hit it again:
 ```